hasura/ndc-spec/rfcs/0010-field-arguments.md

 }
 ```

-This mirrors the existing implementation for collection arguments.
+This mirrors the existing implementation for collection arguments with the
+addition of an `Option` wrapper in order to make the implementation backwards
+compatible.
+RFC for this aspect - Should these be non-optional?

 ## Implications